Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 You need to check each transaction and look for red flags of fraud.

-I recommend setting up a fraud metric system to help you with this process.
+We recommend setting up a fraud metric system to help you with this process.
 This system would set parameters to flag orders that appear to be suspicious.

 For example, if you have an abnormally large purchase shipped to an address different from the billing address, you may need to require further verification to complete the order.